hyjin123/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This front- end of this app was built using HTML, CSS, JS, jQuery and AJAX.
+The front-end of this app was built using HTML, CSS, JS, jQuery and AJAX.

 ## Final Product